 What does “mimi” mean in Japanese?

-Native speakers say “mimi” to mean ‘ear’ or ‘ears’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain its definition, meaning, and kanji expression.
+Native speakers say “mimi” to mean ‘ear’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain this word in detail together with its kanji character.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to use “mimi” more properly.
+My explanations would help Japanese learners understand “mimi” more clearly.
 Then, let’s get started!

 Contents